This post is part of the series 'Strings in .NET'. Be sure to check out the rest of the blog posts of the series!

 #Getting warnings in the IDE using a Roslyn Analyzer

 You can check the usage of these methods in your applications using a Roslyn analyzer.
-The good news is the free analyzer I've made already contains rules for that: https://github.com/meziantou/Meziantou.Analyzer.
-It was the first rule I've created because it's so easy to forget them, especially for junior developers.
+The good news is that the free analyzer I created already contains rules for this: https://github.com/meziantou/Meziantou.Analyzer.
+I created this rule first because it is easy to overlook, especially for junior developers.

 You can install the Visual Studio extension or the NuGet package to analyze your code: